KERRI KASEM FIGHTS FOR THE RIGHTS OF FAMILY

 People think human rights violations are in Timor, Rwanda and Iran.
 But there are human rights being violated every single day, here in the United States of America,” says Kerri Kasem, an Ambassador for United for Human Rights (UHR).

-Kerri, whose father Casey Kasem was the radio host of American Top 40 and the voice of Scooby Doo, experienced that first hand.
+Kerri, whose father Casey Kasem was the radio host of American Top 40 and the voice of Shaggy on Scooby Doo, experienced that first hand.
 She lost all contact with Casey when he developed dementia and his wife became his guardian in 2013.
 His phone and computer were taken away, his staff were fired, and no family or friends were permitted to see him.

 Hopeless, helpless, frustrated and angry, Kerri soon learned that she had nowhere to turn—neither the police nor adult protective services could help her.